datalakehouse/docs/docs/products/m3db/index.rst

-DLH for M3
+datalakehouse for M3
 ============

-What is DLH for M3?
+What is datalakehouse for M3?
 ---------------------

-DLH for M3 is a fully managed **distributed time series database**, deployable in the cloud of your choice which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.
+datalakehouse for M3 is a fully managed **distributed time series database**, deployable in the cloud of your choice which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.

-DLH for M3 consists of  ``n`` number of **M3DB** and **M3 Coordinator** pairs (where  ``n`` is the number of nodes as chosen for your DLH plan).
+datalakehouse for M3 consists of  ``n`` number of **M3DB** and **M3 Coordinator** pairs (where  ``n`` is the number of nodes as chosen for your datalakehouse plan).

 Why M3?